 - Power Line Conditioning: Triangle Art RA-6 power conditioner, Bastanis Afterburner power conditioner

-- Sundry accessories: High End Novum PMR Premium Resonator, set of four Stein Harmonizers with Stein Magic Stones, Entreq Silver Tellus grounding box with Atlantis grounding cable, Synergistic Research FEQ, Audio Magic Room Correction Bells, Audio Prism Ground Control, three Bybee Quantum Signal Purifiers, Audio Horizons Fuse in Tron amp, Audio Magic fuse in Doshi power supply, AudioDesk Pro record cleaning machine
+- Sundry accessories: High End Novum PMR Premium Resonator, set of four Stein Harmonizers with Stein Magic Stones, Entreq Silver Tellus grounding box with Atlantis grounding cable, Audio Magic Room Correction Bells, Audio Prism Ground Control, three Bybee Quantum Signal Purifiers, Audio Horizons Fuse in Tron amp, Audio Magic fuse in Doshi power supply, AudioDesk Pro record cleaning machine

 - Room Size: 22’ long X 17’ wide X 10’ high, with eaves on front and back walls starting 40 inches up from floor